-ART-207 Survey of Western Art from Prehistory through the Middle Ages 3.0 Units / 3.0 hours LEC Credit course for grade or Pass/No Pass This course will provide an overview of Western Art History from prehistoric cultures through igh the fourteenth century.
+This course will provide an overview of Western Art History from prehistoric cultures through the fourteenth century.
 Architecture, sculpture, painting, drawing, calligraphy, book arts, metal, textiles, ceramics and jewelry from Europe and the Ancient Near East are included.
+(C-ID ARTH 110) Recommended Preparation: ENG 200

-ART-208 Survey of Western Art from the Renaissance to the Contemporary Period CSU, UC,

-3.0 Units/3.0 hours LEC MC (C)
+ART-208 Survey of Western Art from the Renaissance to the Contemporary Period CSU (C1), UC, IGETC (3A), 3.0 Units / 3.0 hours LEC MC (C)

-Credit course for grade or Pass/No Pass

 This course will provide an overview of Western Art History from the Renaissance through the 20th Century.
 Artistic innovations in painting, photography, sculpture and architecture are explored as well as the major art movements of the modern age.
+(C-ID ARTH 120)